 Green tea contains catechins, a type of antioxidant that can help increase metabolism and promote fat oxidation.
 It also has a small amount of caffeine.
 Together, these compounds can stimulate the nervous system and increase fat oxidation, leading to a boost in metabolism.

-What Is A Mediterranean Diet?
-Check Out Its Health Benefits And Recipes To Try
+Mediterranean Diet: Its Wonderous Health Benefits And Recipes To Try

 Lentils are a great source of protein and fibre, which can help increase metabolism and keep you feeling full for longer periods.
 Lentils also have a low glycaemic index.
 This means they provide a sustained release of energy and help prevent blood sugar spikes, which may contribute to a healthy metabolism.